danixland/my-dotfiles/README.md

 ## Getting Started

-All of these files will go in your home directory.
+Most of these files will go in your home directory.
 See [Installing](#installing) for a brief description of where to put each file in this repository.

 ### Prerequisites